JehadAbdelBaqi/Web-Application-Project/Documentation/project_walkthrough/6_unitTesting.md

 >![](../documentation_images/6_unit_testing/unit_testing_7.png)

-We test the method and we can see that the test didn;t go to the Repo since we mocked it.
+We test the method and we can see that the test didn't go to the Repo since we mocked it.
 >![](../documentation_images/6_unit_testing/unit_testing_8.png)

 When making the getByIdTes()t we have to bear in mind the getById() method returns an Optional with a customer wrapped inside of it - so we have to mock an optional in this test.
 So we create normal customer entry and then we create an optional output by taking the first output and using the Optional.of method.